Raphael-Boichot/Pico-slide-show/README.md

 - Open **Pico_slide_show.ino** with the Arduino IDE;
 - Compile your code with the RP2040 core (select the Raspberry Pi Pico board and compile at 50 MHz) and upload directly or drop the pre-compiled .uf2 to your board.

+New palettes encoded in RGB565 can be very easily added.

 ## Parts needed to build the device

 - The [custom PCB](/PCB), any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/) with the gerber .zip;